 There are certain foods and drinks that help things along and speed up metabolism.

-Now is the time to start spicing up your meals with chili peppers.
-Chilli contains a compound Capsaicin which is known to temporally raise the body temperature and help burn fat.
+Now is the time to start spicing up your meals with chilli peppers.
+Chilli contains the compound Capsaicin which is known to temporally raise the body temperature and help burn fat.

 6. Eat foods rich in iron

 I mentioned earlier that the thyroid plays a huge role in regulating metabolism.
 When you have an underactive thyroid (hypothyroidism), it means that the thyroid gland isn’t able to produce certain hormones.
 This condition may lead to weight gain, obesity as well as other health issues.